inno-devops-labs/S24-core-course-labs/app_python/README.md

 ## Features

-- Displays the current time in Moscow.
+- Displays the current time in Moscow on endpoint "/"
+- Stores number of accesses to endpoint "/".
+Its accessible on endpoint "/visits".
+Number is persistent between restarts

 ## Testing Best Practices